 - System Documentation – used by the development team

 - System Documentation: As previously mentioned, the system documentation is used by the development team to track progress, modify, and predict the function of the software by outlining the components of the software and how the functions work together to produce it.
 The functions include capability, design, limitations, operation, and maintenance.

 - Requirements Documentation: Outlines what the product requires to operate efficiently.
 Which include: hardware specifications, functionality requirements, and compatibility.

 - Architecture and Design Documentation: A basic form of information on how the software works.
 It includes an overview of the components, function, and purpose to ensure a design with a controlled flow of data for a positive experience for the consumer.

 - Technical Documentation: Describes how the software will use or build upon technological concepts to ensure quality user experience.
 This documentation is typically used by IT specialists and software engineers to use elements like Application Protocol Interface (API) and Software Development Kits (SDK).

-- User Documentation: As previously mentioned in Product Documentation, User Documentation is used to teach the consumers (end-users) how to use the product.
+- User Documentation: As previously mentioned in Product Documentation, User Documentation teaches the consumers (end-users) how to use the product.

-- End-User Documentation: Given information to end-users who are using the finalized project software.
+- End-User Documentation: Given information to end-users using the finalized project software.
 Six types of information and guides are usually in End-User Documentation:

 - Operating System Requirements